A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: Introduction

-In the present paper, we use the magnetic field and plasma moments PSP observations at different heliocentric distances to compute the compressible and incompressible energy cascade rate.
-Our goal is to discuss the role of compressibility and heliocentric distance in the energy cascade in the solar wind.
+In the present paper, we use the PSP observations (magnetic field and plasma moments) at different heliocentric distances to compute the \ADD{absolute value of the} compressible and incompressible energy cascade rates. \ADD{We investigated as well the signed incompressible and compressible energy cascade rates and its connection with the real cascade rate.} Our goal is to discuss the impact of the plasma compressibility and heliocentric distance in the energy cascade in the solar wind.
 The paper is organized as follows: in section \ref{sec:theo} we recall the theoretical CMHD set of equations and present briefly the main steps to derive the exact law for fully developed CMHD turbulence.
 In section \ref{sec:Selec}, we describe the data set composed of more than 3000 PSP events and the selection criteria used in the present study.
 In section \ref{sec:Res}, we present the main observational results.
 Finally, in section \ref{sec:Discussion} we provide a summary and discussion of our main findings.